 We began by researching the market, noting what respected manufacturers offer in the all-mountain category (without excluding new but honorable independent companies), what products are best sellers, and what products had specs that seemed to indicate versatile performance.
 We selected products that were innovative, ones we hoped would perform well, and were backed by a trusted manufacturer pedigree.

-For our women's all-mountain review we partnered with Kittredge Sports in Mammoth Lakes, California.
-Kittredge mounted all of our binding for us, detuned each contender right out of the wrapper with an identical race tune, and gave each pair a tune throughout the winter to make sure they all stayed in excellent shape as we continued to use them over and over.
+For our women's all-mountain ski review we partnered with Kittredge Sports in Mammoth Lakes, California.
+Kittredge mounted all of our bindings for us, detuned each contender right out of the wrapper with an identical race tune, and gave each pair tunes throughout the winter to make sure they all stayed in excellent shape as we continued to use them over and over.

 We mounted each with the same binding, the Marker Griffon demo binding, which allowed us to adjust them enough for an entire team to test each model.
 This binding sits close to the surface, allowing for a good feel while being burly enough to allow hard carving.
 Having the same bindings allowed us to objectively evaluate performance without factoring in a difference in the bindings.

 Note that we purchased all of these skis ourselves.
 Just like in every GearLab review, we purchased the equipment we reviewed here on the retail market, and the reviewers did not receive any gifts, payments, or freebies from manufacturers.
 This sets us apart from other comparative reviews.
 While there is an abundance of private, one-off, reviews on the internet from users that have purchased their own, we know of no other comparative, comprehensive category review where the reviewer purchased all of the contenders.
 Most similar reviews are produced by magazines and blogs that are reviewing advertisers' products.
 We take the integrity of this review very seriously and have done our best to conduct it in a fair, unbiased manner.